Thursday, November 12, 2020

 3. I saw another wild beast ascending out of the earth, and it had two horns like a lamb, but it began speaking like a dragon.
 It exercises all the authority of the first wild beast. . .”
 (Re.
 13:11, 12) This beast’s ‘two horns like a lamb’ might remind us of Jesus, who is pictured by a lamb in the book of Revelation.
 Or it might simply be meant to put us in mind of the gentle nature of a lamb.
 However, the beast is a hypocrite... an attribute that is very un-christlike.
 And it is clearly a government.
 Whatever government is here pictured, it might be one that tries to pass itself off as Christian – remind you of any ‘one nation under God’? – or the symbolism could simply be that of a nation or group of nations that hypocritically pretends to be as peaceable as a lamb while actually behaving like Satan – as, for example, the allied powers of the U.S. and Britain.

 4. The next beast is called “an image to the wild beast.”
 (Re.
-13:14) This beast is described as being made or instigated by the lamb/dragon beast.
-This is something unusual: most governments arise when a group of people who live in one geographic space organize a government over themselves, which gets passed down in some way to successors.
+13:14) This beast is an image, icon, or idol made to look like beast #2 above, the leopard/bear/lion with 7 heads.
+This image-beast is described as being made or instigated by the lamb/dragon beast.
+This is something unusual.
+Most governments arise when a group of people who live in one geographic place organize a government over themselves, which gets passed down in some way to successors.
 But this beast is created, like a manufactured copy of something else.
-It isn’t an image of the lamb/dragon; rather, it is a copy of the leopard/bear/lion with 7 heads, the symbol in composite of all of Earth’s governments.
+This image beast is a copy of, or a miniature representation in composite of all of Earth’s governments.
 What would be the meaning of this symbol?
 Is there, today, a governmental organization that is like a copy in miniature of all the world’s governments?
 There is.
 It is called the United Nations.
 And, just as John foresaw 2,000 years ago, the U.N. was brought into existence at the instigation of the lamb/dragon – the U.S. and Britain.

 Now: what is “the mark of the beast”?